ray2501/Tcl-Related-Link/database.md

 [SpatiaLite](https://wiki.tcl.tk/23457)
 * [Oratcl](http://oratcl.sourceforge.net/) - Tcl interface to Oracle database, versions 8i, 9i, 10g, and 11g
 * [tcltds](https://github.com/cloudsidekick/tcltds) - A tcl extension for the FreeTDS libraries
+* [hdbtcl](https://github.com/quietboil/hdbtcl) - An extension to the Tcl language that provides access to SAP HANA database server

 And